NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/WEUQ/ShearBuilding9.rst

    :figclass: align-center

-2. Next click on the 'Run' button.
+2. Next click on the **Run** button.
 This will cause the backend application to launch dakota.
-When done the **RES** tab will be selected and the results will be displayed.
+When done the **RES** panel will be selected and the results will be displayed.
 The results show the values the mean and standard deviation as before but now only for the one quantity of interest.

 .. figure:: figures/9story-RES-USER.png
    :align: center